UTM + Deep Linking: Unify Web & Mobile Attribution 2025

 When someone clicks on a link with UTM parameters, your analytics tool captures the data and ties it to their activity on your site.
 This allows you to identify which channels and campaigns are driving traffic and conversions with precision.

-For instance, instead of lumping all social media traffic together, UTMs let you see if visitors came from a Facebook ad, a LinkedIn post, or a tweet.
+For instance, instead of lumping all YouTube traffic together, UTMs let you see if visitors came from a Facebook ad, a LinkedIn post, or a tweet.
 They also help distinguish referral traffic from direct visits, making it easier to evaluate partnerships or backlinks.
 This level of detail is invaluable for understanding performance and allocating your marketing budget effectively.

 Next, let’s look at how deep linking complements UTM tracking by focusing on mobile experiences.